-/ CONSTRUCTIVISM: A COLLABORATIVE APPROACH TO STEWARDSHIP / 1 7 9 10 11 companies to improve firm value over the long term.
+/ CONSTRUCTIVISM: A COLLABORATIVE APPROACH TO STEWARDSHIP / 1 7 9 10 11

+Our goal when investing is to be value creators and uphold our fiduciary duty to our clients.
+We believe constructive stewardship serves this aim well.
+Stewardship isn't just about the discharge of a duty (i.e., voting).
+It is also about collaboration with companies to improve firm value over the long term.
 In addition, this form of constructive engagement gives us an analytical advantage, which itself is a source of alpha generation.
-This approach to stewardship is consistent with how we allocate capital and our culture of long-term investing.
-It allows us to learn about the companies in which we invest as well as bolstering our relationship with management of these companies, which we believe will ultimately accrete value for our clients and help us achieve the best risk-adjusted returns possible.
+This approach to stewardship is consistent with how ACTIVISM we allocate capital and our culture of long-term investing.
+It allows us to learn about the companies in which we invest as well as Adversarial bolstering our relationship with management of these companies,